The Digital Public Goods Alliance Promotes digital public goods to create a more equitable world.

 In 2021, the Digital Public Goods Alliance launched a 5-year strategy.
 The corresponding 2021 Roadmap details progress against the DPGA’s strategic objectives.

-The Digital Public Goods Alliance also maintains the DPG Standard and Registry, convenes expert communities of practice and oversees digital public goods pathfinding pilots.
+The Digital Public Goods Alliance also maintains the DPG Standard and Registry, convenes expert communities of practice, co-leads the Digital Public Goods Charter, and oversees digital public goods pathfinding pilots.
 Read more about each of these core functions below.